FAQ

 (A4)

-You will note that my PPE numbers include current expenditures, 6 year rolling average of capital outlays, and interest on debt.
+You will note that our PPE numbers include current expenditures, 6 year rolling average of capital outlays, and interest on debt.
 “Current expenditures” is an accounting term that means short term spending within a year (such as staff salaries, benefits, and pension funding).

 (Q5)